vesalukkarila/go-practice-csv/README.md

 # go-practice-csv

-Repository for practicing csv parsing and other stuff.
+Pair programming exercise: Repository for practicing csv parsing and other stuff.

 ## Usage